 Unless you’re applying for a car loan or a mortgage, those multiple credit checks within the same 2-6 week time period probably will not get grouped together.
 This means that applying for a bunch of credit cards in the same month will leave several hard pulls on your credit history.
 This information can remain on your credit report for up to two years, dragging down your score in the meantime.

 Myth: Closing Credit Cards After Paying Off the Balance Will Improve Your Credit Score

 One of the five factors that the Fair Isaac Corporation has said affect your myFICO score is your credit utilization ratio.
 The credit bureaus will give you a lower credit score if you have a high ratio of your debt to your credit card limits.
-Paying off a credit card is great for your credit score, but lowering your credit card limits has a negative affect on your credit score.
+Paying off a credit card is great for your credit score, but lowering your credit card limits has a negative effect on your credit score.